infokit/fosdem22-ort/README.md

 the creation of interest and networks which would like to participate in the construction of an open source research software stack on a bauhaus scale.

 ## FLOSS Research Software Tools & Relevant Data Formats

+Utilizing a mixed set of research methods for creating the framework, I want to share 11 slides representing one software application, each representing a category of research software applications:

 | Software Categorry | FLOSS Applications | Research Data Formats |
 | --------------- | --------------- | --------------- |